BobMorane22/connectx/doc/v0-7/user/user.md

 ## Verbose mode

-A new `--verbose` switch has been added to make all user actions loggable to the console (standard ouptut to be more precise).
+A new `--verbose` switch has been added to make all user actions become loggable to the console (standard ouptut to be more precise).
 You can now start Connect X with this switch and get visual feedback on the user actions:

 ```
 > connectx@doc: ~/connectx$ ./connectx --verbose